dugancathal/api_sim/README.md

 After which the simulators should be running on port 9292.

+## API

+The API that these simulators generate can get pretty smart.
+To help you, the user, distinguish between failures and "smarts", we've made up an HTTP status code: 498.
+This code means "we received a request that did not match an expected schema".
+If you provide the simulators with a request schema for an endpoint, all requests must match that schema.
+If they do not, they'll receive our fictional status code.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.